znamenap/dbschema-version/sources/main/DbSchema.Version/notes.md

 - Make auditing to who, when and what has been version changed.
 - Add the script to build the gaint change script in one transaction.
 - Add contributor for static data deployment.
+- Add contributor for invoking the schema version change.